-How to manage your CarPlay apps
+Get your CarPlay Home screen just how you like it with these tips

 Tap CarPlay.

-Tap your car's name.
+Tap your car's name and then tap Customize.

-Tap on the + symbol on the app you want to add from the white field under your CarPlay app setup.
+Tap on the plus symbol (+) next to the app you want to add from the More Apps field under your CarPlay app setup.